Who's Who at HHRC

 Social Run Leader & Welfare Officer

-Janet Priestley is our Social run leader and Welfare Officer and can be found at the front of her class in many of the local races.
+Janet Priestley is a social run leader and Welfare Officer and can be found at the front of her class in many of the local races.
 During office hours Janet works for a local Solicitor.
 As well as running Janet enjoys cycling with her husband Nigel when she can drag him off the tractor at the farm.
 She is also turning her hand, or perhaps legs to Ultra running too.
 The consistent supplier of post run sweets which Kevin eats most of!!!